aleckirkley/MDL_regionalization/README.md

 If you use this algorithm or the accompanying data, please cite:

-A. Kirkley, Spatial regionalization as optimal data compression.
-Preprint arXiv:2111.01813 (2021).
+A. Kirkley, Spatial regionalization based on optimal information compression.
+Preprint arXiv:2111.01813 (2022).